Tic: Simple or complex

 Simple motor tics are typically sudden, brief, meaningless movements that usually involve only one group of muscles, such as eye blinking, head jerking, or shoulder shrugging.
 Motor tics can be of an endless variety and may include such movements as hand clapping, neck stretching, mouth movements, head, arm or leg jerks, and facial grimacing.

-A simple phonic tic can be almost any sound or noise, with common vocal tics being throat clearing, sniffing, or grunting.
+A simple phonic tic can be almost any sound or noise, with common phonic tics being throat clearing, sniffing, or grunting.

 Complex motor tics are typically more purposeful-appearing and of a longer nature.
 They may involve a cluster of movements and appear coordinated.
 Examples of complex motor tics are pulling at clothes, touching people, touching objects, echopraxia (repeating or imitating another person's actions) and copropraxia (involuntarily performing obscene or forbidden gestures).

 Complex phonic tics include echolalia (repeating words just spoken by someone else), palilalia (repeating one's own previously spoken words), lexilalia (repeating words after reading them), and coprolalia (the spontaneous utterance of socially objectionable or taboo words or phrases).
 Coprolalia is a highly publicized symptom of Tourette syndrome; however, only about 10% of TS patients exhibit coprolalia.

-Martino, et al have argued that tics may be considered physiological, or developmentally typical.
+Martino, et al. have argued that tics may be considered physiological, or developmentally typical.